-Apart from valuable woods such as mahogany, ebony, and cedar, etc., the majority of our timber is imported from countries around the Baltic Sea and from the Western parts of North America, particularly British Columbia.
-Whole fleets of timber-carrying vessels are engaged in its transportation.
+Apart from valuable woods such as mahogany, ebony, cedar, etc., the majority of our timber is imported from countries around the Baltic Sea and from the Western parts of North America, particularly British Whole fleets of Columbia. timber - carrying vessels are engaged in its transportation.

-feet in diameter and growing to great heights-are cut down every year.
-So great is the demand for wood that the Canadian Government has had to set up a special forestry department, which supervises the logging operations, and by only allowing the mature trees to be cut down prevents unnecessary waste of timber.
-Meanwhile thousands of young trees are planted year by year to replace those cut down, so that future generations valuable material logging operations in America is almost incredible.
-Hundreds of thousands of treesmeasuring from six to twenty shall be assured of good supplies of this valuable material.
+The magnitude of the logging operations in America is almost incredible.
+Hundreds of thousands of treesmeasuring from 6 ft. to 20 ft. in diameter and growing to great heights-are cut down every year.
+So great is the demand for wood that the Canadian Government has had to set up a special Forestry Department, which supervises the logging operations, and by allowing only the mature trees to be cut down prevents unnecessary waste of timber.
+Meanwhile thousands of young trees are planted year by year to replace those cut down, so that future generations shall be assured of good supplies of this valuable material.